sjsrey/pysalnarsc19/README.md

 ![incmap](figs/readmefigs/inc.png)

 If you do see the above, you are ready for the tutorial.
-If not, please contact either of us for help.
+If not, please contact me at sjsrey@gmail.com

 ## Troubleshooting